Broken Heart Syndrome: It’s A Real Thing

 A loved one’s death, a romantic breakup, an intense argument and unexpected events— whether negative or positive—may cause the syndrome.
 Other triggers include surgery, seizures, severe asthma attacks, high fever or low blood sugar and pneumonia.

 It’s believed that a surge of stress hormones and chemicals to the heart play a role in broken heart syndrome.
+Also, British researchers recently reported an apparent link between the syndrome and functionality in the part of the brain that controls the beating of the heart.

 Tests to identify the condition